codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 </details>

-This method is somewhat problematic when the width of the internal arrrays is a subject to change thorough the calculations.
-While both buffers can be easily reallocated to grow or shrink (for example to add new rows), changing the width of the array causes that the data in rows needs to be manually "shifted apart", and entries in the rows array need to be updated.
+This method is somewhat problematic when the width of the internal arrays is subject to change through calculations.
+While both buffers can be easily reallocated to grow or shrink (for example to add new rows), changing the width of the array requires the data in rows to be manually "shifted apart", and entries in the affected rows need to be updated.

-This approach is also requires additional book-keeping when used for jagged arrays, unless entries of adjacent rows are clearly separated (as it happens for, for example, an array of C-strings).
+This approach also requires additional book-keeping when used for jagged arrays, unless entries of adjacent rows are clearly separated, e.g. as it happens for an array of C-strings.